 - To process financial transactions including rent payments and benefits involving the Group or where the Group is acting on behalf of other government bodies, e.g. Department for Works and Pensions

 - Where necessary to protect individuals from harm or injury

-- To help you apply for your chosen job vacancy within Nottingham City Homes Group.
+- To help you apply for a job within Nottingham City Homes Group.

 - Providing employment support for NCH Group Tenants.

 - To update you on services and support provided by the Group through NCH News.